Stilsi-dev/EAFSchedulr/README.md

 3. **Timezone Handling** — All times are stored in Philippine Time (UTC+8) for consistent exports
 4. **ICS Generation** — Creates a standards-compliant calendar file with recurring weekly events
 5. **Metadata Extraction** — Pulls your student ID, term number, and academic year from the PDF for file naming
-6. **Frontend/API Split** — The React app calls `/inspect`, `/generate`, and `/download` on the Flask backend
+6. **Frontend/API Split** — The React app calls `/inspect` and `/generate` on the Flask backend; `/generate` returns a one-time `/download/<token>` URL that expires after 10 minutes

 ### File Storage

-- Generated calendar files are temporarily stored in memory during your session
+- Generated calendar files are held in an in-memory token store for up to 10 minutes
-- Downloads are served with proper HTTP headers for correct filename formatting
+- Each generation issues a one-time download token; consuming it removes the file from memory
+- Downloads expire after 10 minutes — if the link is no longer valid, generate a new calendar
-- Files are not persisted to disk; they are generated fresh each time
+- Files are never written to disk

 ## Privacy

-- Your EAF PDF is processed locally by the app and is not uploaded to external services.
+- Your EAF PDF is processed in memory by the server and is not forwarded to external services.
-- Generated calendar files are created in memory for the session and are not persisted to disk.
+- Generated calendar files are held in an in-memory token store and are never written to disk.
-- The application does not collect analytics or personal data.
+- The application uses Google Analytics (via Google Tag Manager) to understand general site usage.
+No PDF content or personal data extracted from your EAF is sent to analytics.
-- Temporary data used for generation is discarded after the download completes.
+- Temporary data used for generation is discarded after the download token is consumed or expires.

 ### Timezone